This list contains a FEW broad, encyclopedic music books, and some music websites.

 Directory of Music Research Libraries.
 Kassel, German: Barenreiter, 1970-2001.

-literature.
+(RISM is a multi-volume bibliography of MOSTLY sheet music and music literature.
 Series C is the exception: it lists music research libraries throughout the world.)

 V.1 - Canada and the United States